Sceluswe/.vim/README.md

 ## Future improvements
 1. Add full mouse support.
-2. Replace buf-tabline with something better (that also works on windows).

 ## Fixed Issues
 - Change the airline and tabline to fit the overall style better.
 - Find out why the syntax checker currently doesn't work, fix it.
+- Replace buf-tabline, onedark and lightline submodules with actual files.